wumpusland/nomic/mutable_rules.md

 In mail and computer games, the winner is the first player to achieve 200 (positive) points.
 *Proposed by Initial Ruleset on N/A, last amended by N/A on N/A*

+**209** At no time may there be more than 25 mutable rules.
+*Proposed by Initial Ruleset on N/A, last amended by N/A on N/A*

 **210** Players may not conspire or consult on the making of future rule-changes unless they are team-mates.
 The first paragraph of this rule does not apply to games by mail or computer.
 *Proposed by Initial Ruleset on N/A, last amended by N/A on N/A*